Vector Canvas Editing

 It updates the SVG viewBox to the crop region you set, so rendering focuses on the exact area you want without rasterizing your vector source.

-How do I use the SVG Cropper?
+How do I crop an SVG with viewBox values?